mromanello/dionysos-annotate/README.md

 the Perseids project.
 - **routes.py**: answers HTTP requests from the front-end.

 Disclaimer 2.0: the code can be improved in certain parts.
-However, it should be extensively documented/commented.
+However, it should be well documented/commented.